 Yves Baril was born on 20 May 1932 in Verdun which is now part of Montreal in Canada.
 His first tentative steps in the world of art were watercolour lessons at the local library, from age 10 to 13.
-This was followed by a two-year oil painting and art course at the Musée des Beaux-arts school in Montreal.
-Subsequently, in 1952, Baril left the Ecole des Art Graphiques, wher he was taught by Albert Dumouchel, with a diploma in artistic typography.
+This was followed by a two-year oil painting and art course at the Musée des Beaux-Arts school in Montreal.
+Subsequently, in 1952, Baril left the Ecole des Art Graphiques, where he was taught by Albert Dumouchel, with a diploma in artistic typography.

 He started working as a figure drawer for the Radio-Canada society.
 While working there, Baril got in touch with the Canadian Bank Note Company in Ottawa, after his former teacher Albert Dumouchel had put his name forward.
 In 1953, he started his apprenticeship there.
 His former teacher at the Ecole des Art Graphiques, Albert Dumouchel, had suggested his name when asked for suitable applicants for the engraving traineeship.
 His teacher at the CBNC was the master engraver Silas Robert Allen.
 As part of his apprenticeship, Baril spent some time with the American Bank Note Company in New York as well, from 1954 to 1957.

 While normally apprenticeships can last for a decade, Baril boldly entered a competition in 1955, engraving the design for the Saskatchewan stamp.
 As was usual, Allen had submitted his engraving for the stamp but the postal authorities were not satisfied with the quality of it.
 Baril then mentioned he had also engraved the design, ‘just for fun’, and lo and behold, the authorities were rather taken with it and chose this engraving for the eventual stamp.
 While it did show Baril’s masterly talent, the event did sour the relations slightly between master and pupil.